Monuments, Fine Arts, and Archives program: Art repositories

 American and allied forces in Europe discovered hidden caches of priceless treasures.
-Many were the product of looting by Adolf Hitler and the Nazis.
-Others had been legitimately evacuated from museums for safekeeping.
+While many were the product of looting by Adolf Hitler and the Nazis, others had been legitimately evacuated from museums, churches, public buildings, and elsewhere for safekeeping.
 Monuments Men oversaw the safeguarding, cataloguing, removal and packing of all works from all these repositories.

 In Italy, museum officials had sent their holdings to various countryside locations such as the Tuscan villa of Montegufoni, which housed some of the Florentine collections.
 As Allied forces advanced through Italy, the German army retreated north, stealing paintings and sculptures from these repositories as they fled.
 As German forces neared the Austrian border, they were forced to store most of their loot in various hiding places, such as a castle at Sand in Taufers and a jail cell in San Leonardo.

 Beginning in late March 1945, Allied forces began discovering these hidden repositories in what became the "greatest treasure hunt in history".
 In Germany alone, U.S. forces found about 1,500 repositories of art and cultural objects looted from institutions and individuals across Europe, as well as German and Austrian museum collections that had been evacuated for safekeeping.
 Soviet forces also made discoveries, such as treasures from the extraordinary Dresden Transport Museum.
 Hundreds of the artifacts were surrendered by, or had their locations reported by, SS General Karl Wolff as part of Operation Sunrise, his secret negotiation with the Office of Strategic Services.
-These included the contents of the Uffizi and Pitti palaces and paintings by Titian and Botticelli.
+These included the contents of the Uffizi and Pitti palaces, and paintings by Titian and Botticelli.

 Some of the repositories discovered by Monuments Men in Germany, Austria, and Italy were: